History of chemical warfare: Nerve agents

 Shortly after the end of World War I, Germany's General Staff enthusiastically pursued a recapture of their preeminent position in chemical warfare.
 In 1923, Hans von Seeckt pointed the way, by suggesting that German poison gas research move in the direction of delivery by aircraft in support of mobile warfare.
 Also in 1923, at the behest of the German army, poison gas expert Dr. Hugo Stoltzenberg negotiated with the USSR to build a huge chemical weapons plant at Trotsk, on the Volga river.

-Collaboration between Germany and the USSR in poison gas continued on and off through the 1920s.
+Collaboration between Germany and the Soviet Union in poison gas research continued on and off through the 1920s.
 In 1924, German officers debated the use of poison gas versus non-lethal chemical weapons against civilians.

 Chemical warfare was revolutionized by Nazi Germany's discovery of the nerve agents tabun (in 1937) and sarin (in 1939) by Gerhard Schrader, a chemist of IG Farben.

 IG Farben was Germany's premier poison gas manufacturer during World War II, so the weaponization of these agents cannot be considered accidental.
 Both were turned over to the German Army Weapons Office prior to the outbreak of the war.

 The nerve agent soman was later discovered by Nobel Prize laureate Richard Kuhn and his collaborator Konrad Henkel at the Kaiser Wilhelm Institute for Medical Research in Heidelberg in the spring of 1944.
 The Germans developed and manufactured large quantities of several agents, but chemical warfare was not extensively used by either side.
 Chemical troops were set up (in Germany since 1934) and delivery technology was actively developed.